Download our guide to building an effective literacy program in your district.

 A Reading Intervention Pilot

-In spring of 2023, educators in Revere, Massachusetts saw a problem at two of the elementary schools in Revere Public Schools (RPS) — 42% of the 1st graders had reading skill gaps that placed them at kindergarten reading levels.
+In spring of 2023, educators in Revere, Massachusetts saw a problem at two of the elementary schools in Revere Public Schools (RPS) — 42 percent of the 1st graders had reading skill gaps that placed them at kindergarten reading levels.

 These 1st graders were on a path to start 2nd grade still working on skills like learning letter names and sounds — or reading basic words like bat and sit — when they should have been entering 2nd grade reading full paragraphs of simple text.